thingylabs/performance.thingylabs.io/docs/consent-form.md

 - **Email**: _________________________

 ### Consent Statement
-I agree to participate in the Thingylabs Performance Initiative.
+I agree to participate in the Thingylabs Performance Initiative, which includes targeted health measures to enhance my health, focus, and productivity.
 For non-anonymous participation, I consent to the collection and processing of my personally identifying information (PII) in compliance with GDPR.
-I understand that I may withdraw my consent at any time.
+I understand that I may withdraw my consent at any time and that my data will be deleted 12 months after the campaign ends unless I agree otherwise.

 ### Signature
 - **Signature**: _________________________